Advice From An Advanced Motorcycle Rider

 Start at the beginning with motorcycle history

 Some notes about the industry as a whole.
 The Japanese manufacturers probably are the most popular in the business of selling motorcycles.
 Yamaha and Honda have been doing this for a very long time.
-They dominant all the racing circles both amateur and professional.
+They dominate all the racing circles both amateur and professional.

 Kawasaki , Suzuki and KTM probably round out the big competitors in the industry.
 Vintage bikes (1970’s and 80’s) are completely absorbed by Honda and Yamaha.
 The longevity of these old bikes is simply incredible and the fierce loyalty to the brand is consistent.
 Some have carried their engineering expertise into Watercraft, Lawn Mowers and Electric generators.

-Quads, three wheels, and motorcycles
+Quads, three wheelers, and motorcycles

 Quads and three wheelers entered the market in the early 1970’s.
 Honda found themselves in a heap of trouble when their three-wheelers hit the market in the USA.
 Apparently the US riders were too aggressive (or crazy) to keep their legs on the foot pegs while riding.
 This resulted in many a leg being “cork screwed” into the rear wheels and causing incredibly serious injuries.
 In many US states three wheelers have been outlawed altogether but this law is rarely enforced.